 Expert Group Reports

-As outlined in our previous briefing, it is estimated that over the next 15 years the world will need to invest around US$90 trillion in sustainable infrastructure assets.
+As outlined in a previous briefing, it is estimated that over the next 15 years the world will need to invest around US$90 trillion in sustainable infrastructure assets.
 Recent developments introduced by the European Commission illustrate an awareness that a financial system which supports sustainable growth will result in a low carbon, resource efficient and sustainable economy.

 In June 2019, the European Commission’s technical expert group on sustainable finance (TEG) published three reports: